Generator Rex

-Generator Rex is an American animated science fiction television series created by Man of Action for Cartoon Network, with John Fang of Cartoon Network Studios serving as supervising director.
-It was inspired by the comic M. Rex, created by Aaron Sowd, Joe Kelly and Duncan Rouleau, and published by Image Comics in 1999.
-The series premiered in the United States on April 23, 2010 on Cartoon Network, and concluded on January 3, 2013.
+Generator Rex is an American animated superhero television series created by Man of Action for Cartoon Network, with John Fang of Cartoon Network Studios as supervising producer.
+It is based on the comic M. Rex, created by Aaron Sowd, Joe Kelly and Duncan Rouleau, and published by Image Comics in 1999.
+The series premiered in the United States on April 23, 2010, on Cartoon Network, and concluded on January 3, 2013, with a total of 60 episodes, plus two episodes remained unaired.

-A two-part crossover special with Ben 10: Ultimate Alien, titled Ben 10/Generator Rex: Heroes United, aired on November 25, 2011, while a second 44-minute four-part special, Ben Gen 10, aired on April 11, 2021, featuring new younger versions of the Generator Rex characters in the Ben 10 reboot universe.
+A two-part crossover special with Ben 10: Ultimate Alien, titled Ben 10/Generator Rex: Heroes United, aired on November 25, 2011, while a second 44-minute four-part special, Ben Gen 10, aired on April 11, 2021, featuring different and younger versions of the Generator Rex characters in the Ben 10 universe.

 Plot

 Seasons 1–2 (2010–2011)

-Rex is a cocky fifteen-year-old amnesiac teenager who is a permanent E.V.O.
-Unlike most E.V.O.s, he lacks any physical deformation but has forgotten his past.
-He is also able to control his active nanites, allowing him to manifest from his body a wide variety of various bio-mechanical abilities and powers.
-Rex has the unique ability to deactivate nanites inside other E.V.O.s, effectively curing them of their monstrous mutations and returning them to normal.
-Working for Providence under Agent Six, and White Knight, Rex uses his unique abilities to stop and cure rampant E.V.O.s.
+Five years prior to the events of the series, an explosion occurred on Earth, causing microscopic machines called "nanites" to infiltrate the bodies of all its organic life.
+When activated, nanites mutate the biology of their hosts; living beings with activated nanites are known as Exponentially Variegated Organisms (E.V.O.).
+Rex is an amnesiac fifteen-year-old boy and permanent E.V.O. who, unlike most other E.V.O.s, lacks physical deformation but has forgotten his past.
+He is also able to control his active nanites, allowing him to manifest from his body various bio-mechanical abilities and powers.
+He also has the unique ability to deactivate nanites inside other E.V.O.s, effectively curing them of their mutations and returning them to normal.
+Working for Providence under Agent Six and White Knight, Rex uses his unique abilities to stop and cure rampant E.V.O.s.

-His archenemy, Van Kleiss, is a British scientist, earth-manipulating humanoid E.V.O. who despises Providence and is connected to the original nanite explosion (which is noted as "the Nanite Event" five years prior).
-His ultimate goal is to be all-powerful, using fellow E.V.O.s to get him there, he promises to tell Rex all about his childhood past if he will join him, using the former's blooming relationship with siren-like human E.V.O.
+His archenemy, Van Kleiss, is a British scientist who became an earth-manipulating humanoid E.V.O..
+He despises Providence and is connected to the original nanite explosion, which is noted as "the Nanite Event" five years prior.
+He seeks to become all-powerful by using fellow E.V.O.s, and promises to tell Rex about his childhood past if he will join him, using the former's blooming relationship with the siren-like human E.V.O.
 Circe to do so.
-Once attaining Rex's nanites, Van Kleiss acquires the opposing ability to create E.V.O.s upon physical contact; whereas Rex fully regains his powers and access to new and even greater machinery from his Omega-1 Nanite once fully tapping into said nanite's greater technological abilities.
+Upon attaining Rex's nanites, Van Kleiss acquires the opposing ability to create E.V.O.s upon physical contact; whereas Rex fully regains his powers and access to new and greater machinery from his Omega-1 Nanite after fully tapping into the further evolved nanite's greater technological abilities.